This post might include affiliate links. Please see my policy.

 Step 2.
 Bake Your First Loaf of Bread

-Once your sourdough starter is rising and falling consistently each day it should be strong enough to bake a loaf of bread.
+Once your sourdough starter is showing the same signs of fermentation consistently each day it should be strong enough to bake a loaf of bread.
 I have two recipes here that are great introductions to baking sourdough at home.
 The first is along post with lots of detail on each aspect of baking, scroll through that post if you want a little more in-depth information:

 Detailed recipe: Beginner’s Sourdough Bread Recipe